Supreme Court blocks student loan forgiveness: What should borrowers do now?

-The Supreme Court has made its final ruling on student debt relief, ending the almost yearlong uncertainty borrowers have had on their loans.
+The Supreme Court has made its final ruling on student debt relief, ending the almost yearlong uncertainty borrowers have had on the future of their loans.

-In a 6-3 decision, the conservative-majority Supreme Court voted to strike down Biden’s plan that would have given up to $20,000 in loan forgiveness for more than 40 million borrowers.
+In a 6-3 decision, the conservative majority of the Supreme Court struck down Biden’s plan that would have given up to $20,000 in loan forgiveness for more than 40 million borrowers.

 “The Secretary asserts that the HEROES Act grants him the authority to cancel $430 billion of student loan principal.
 It does not,” Chief Justice John Roberts wrote in the majority opinion.

-This month, borrowers also got a concrete answer on student loan repayments restarting, with the Biden administration declaring interest will begin accruing Sept.
+Earlier this month, borrowers also got a concrete answer on the timeline of student loan repayments restarting; the Biden administration declared interest will begin accruing Sept.
 1 and payments will resume in October.

 Now that borrowers know the fate of both student debt situations, here’s what they should do next: